 Dr Duncan Cockburn

-Duncan is the Executive Director for Strategy & Planning at Robert Gordon University.
-In this role he is the executive lead for a number of departments, including Communications; Marketing; Student Recruitment & Admissions; Widening Access as well as Strategy, Planning & Policy.
+Duncan is the Vice Principal for Strategy and Planning at Robert Gordon University.
+In this role he is the executive lead for a number of departments, including Marketing & Communications; Access, Recruitment & Admissions; and Planning & Insight.
 He joined RGU in 2008 as the Principal’s Policy Advisor.
 He was appointed as the Director of Planning and Policy at the University in 2013.
 Prior to this Duncan was Head of sparqs (Student Participation in Quality Scotland) and is a former President of the University of Aberdeen’s Student Association.

 Outwith work, Duncan is active in the cultural sector, he was appointed to the Board of Creative Scotland in 2019.
 At a regional level he is Chair of Culture Aberdeen, the city’s cultural network responsible for the implementation and monitoring of the region’s cultural strategy.
 He is also a Board member of Sound and was formally Chair of the Look Again visual arts and design festival run annually across Aberdeen and led by the University.
 Duncan is a Fellow of the Royal Society of the Arts.